Fitness enthusiasts think outside the gym during coronavirus

 Fitness operations whose core business has always been online or home-based are also stepping up their game, using the opportunity to capture new clients.
 AloMoves, an online fitness service linked to the popular apparel line, has seen a 40% increase on its YouTube channel, where it is offering some free workouts.

-The at-home workout company Obe has had 10 times the number of sign-ups this month compared to last, according to co-Founders Mark Mullett and Ashley Mills.
+The at-home workout company obè has had 10 times the number of sign-ups this month compared with last, according to co-founders Mark Mullett and Ashley Mills.
 They said the company also has received tons of requests from desperate parents now that schools are being cancelled.
-Last week, Obe launched four 10-minute dance and strength workouts for kids 10 and under.
+Last week, obè launched four 10-minute dance and strength workouts for kids 10 and under.

 Peloton, a company that sells high-end stationary bicycles and treadmills featuring instructors who give live and videotaped classes, has extended its free trial period to 90 days.